 Former Nazi youth member Alfons Heck reflects on coming to terms with Germany’s role and his own part in the Holocaust.

-Consider why the residents of Hartheim kept silent about the evidence of mass murder they witnessed in their town throughout World War II.
+Consider why the residents of Hartheim kept silent about the evidence of mass murder they witnessed in their town throughout World War II (Spanish available).

 Consider the experiences of Jewish prisoners who were forced to help German guards murder other prisoners.

-Learn about the Nazis’ plan to rearrange the population of Poland, which resulted in the displacement of more than a million ethnic Poles and Jews.
+Learn about the Nazis’ plan to rearrange the population of Poland, which resulted in the displacement of more than a million ethnic Poles and Jews (Spanish available).

 Learn how the Nazis imposed their racial hierarchy on the people of Poland during the German occupation.